semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 objects, so that the job of Elasticsearch is to flatten them.

-In other words, if you try to index a document that contains an array of objects, by default, each field of each object of the array will be inserted in a field in your top document that contain an array of each value that correspond to this field's name in the objects of the array.
+In other words, if you try to index a document that contains an array of objects, by default, each field of each object of the array will be inserted in a field in your top document that contains an array of each value that correspond to this field's name in the objects of the array.
 Is that clear ?
 I think it is not.
 Let me give you an example:

 Let's assume that our *character* type documents have a field, named `weapons` that contains an array of objects,